GPBeta/nc.js/README.md

 ### Search paths for modules

 The search paths for `require()` in a web page is NOT relative to the `*.js` file containing `require()` directives but the page itself.
-This is because all scripts in a web page share a the shame main module `ncjs` which loaded by the web page.
+This is because all scripts in a web page share a the same main module `ncjs` which loaded by the web page.

 Considering this folder structure:
 ```